QCgeneral29/Landens-Essentials/README.md

 **Warning:** This plugin was vibe-coded.
 Do not use for professional Minecraft servers.

-A bloat-free PaperMC plugin providing teleport requests, endermen grief prevention, and other QOL features for Minecraft 1.20+.
+A bloat-free PaperMC plugin providing teleport requests, endermen grief prevention, and other QOL features for Minecraft servers.

 ## Features